Symplectic realizations of holomorphic Poisson manifolds: Symplectic Realizations of Non-Degenerate Poisson--Nijenhuis Manifolds

 \begin{theorem} Let $(M,\pi, N)$ be a non-degenerate Poisson--Nijenhuis manifold, and $A=(T^*M)_\pi$ the cotangent Lie algebroid of the Poisson manifold $(M, \pi)$.
-Fix $\nabla$ an $A$-connection on $A$ and let $\xi \in \XX(T^*M)$ be the associated geodesic vector field.
-Also let $U\subset A$ be (as in Theorem \ref{thm:exp-local-diffeo}) a small enough open neighborhood of the zero section in $A$, so that for any $\la\in U$, the flow $\varphi_t^\axi(\la)$ of $\xi$ is defined for all $t\in I$.
-Then \begin{itemize} \item [(i)] The projection $\pr|_U: U\to M$, together with the symplectic form $\pomega$ (resp.\ $ \pomega_N$), as defined in \eq{eq:pullback-omegabar-formula} (resp.\ \eq{eq:pullback-omegaNbar-formula}), gives a symplectic realization of $\pi$ (resp.\ $\pi_N$). \item [(ii)] The $(1, 1)$-tensor
+Fix $\nabla$ an $A$-connection on $A$ and let $\varphi^\nabla_t$ be the flow of the geodesic vector field of $\nabla$.
+Also let $U\subset A$ be a sufficiently small open neighborhood of the zero section of $A$ as in Proposition \ref{thm:exp-local-diffeo}.
+Then the following assertions hold. \begin{itemize} \item [(i)] The projection $\pr|_U: U\to M$, together with the symplectic form $\pomega$ (resp.\ $ \pomega_N$), defined by \eq{eq:pullback-omegabar-formula} (resp.\ \eq{eq:pullback-omegaNbar-formula}), is a symplectic realization of $\pi$ (resp.\ $\pi_N$). \item [(ii)] The $(1, 1)$-tensor

 is a Nijenhuis tensor on $U$.
-Further, the triple $(U, \pomega, \pN)$ is a symplectic Nijenhuis manifold such that the underlying Poisson--Nijenhuis structure $(U, \ppi, \pN)$ together with the bundle projection $\pr|_U: U \to M$ is a Poisson--Nijenhuis map. \item [(iii)] The zero section is a Lagrangian submanifold of $U$ with respect to both $\pomega$ and $\pomega_N$. \end{itemize} \end{theorem}
+Furthermore, the triple $(U, \pomega, \pN)$ is a symplectic-Nijenhuis manifold. \item[(iii)] Denote by $\ppi$ the Poisson bivector field inverse to $\pomega$.
+Then the canonical projection $\pr|_U: U \to M$ is a Poisson--Nijenhuis map with respect to $(U, \ppi, \pN)$ and $(M, \pi, N)$. \item [(iv)] The zero section is a Lagrangian submanifold of $U$ with respect to both $\pomega$ and $\pomega_N$. \end{itemize} \end{theorem}

-Following \cite{2015arXiv150107830P}, the symplectic Nijenhuis manifold $(U, \pomega, \pN)$, with the bundle projection $\pr|_U:U\to M$, is called a {\em symplectic realization of the non-degenerate Poisson--Nijenhuis manifold} $(M, \pi, N)$.
-Also note that the symplectic realization of a Poisson--Nijenhuis manifold only exists if the Nijenhuis tensor is non-degenerate.
+Following Petalidou \cite{2015arXiv150107830P}, we will call the symplectic-Nijenhuis manifold $(U, \pomega, \pN)$, endowed with the projection $\pr|_U:U\to M$, a {\em symplectic realization of the non-degenerate Poisson--Nijenhuis manifold} $(M, \pi, N)$.
+Note that a symplectic realization of a Poisson--Nijenhuis manifold can only exist when the Nijenhuis tensor is invertible.

 \begin{remark} As an immediate consequence of \eq{eq:complete-lift-to-tstar}, Eq. \eqref{eq:pullback-omegaNbar-formula} can be rewritten as